21 Parks and Gardens to Visit in Paris, France

 • Metro – Line 7 – Pont Neuf

-• Macaron Hoarder Insider Tip: If you’re visiting during the spring, make sure that you see the flowers bloom!
+• NEP Insider Tip: If you’re visiting during the spring, make sure that you see the flowers bloom!
 It’s a quiet place to soak in some Parisian magic steps away from the Seine.

 Square Gabriel Pierné in Paris, France